espresso-lab/oidc-forward-auth-middleware/README.md

 - Easy to deploy to a Kubernetes environment via Helm or to use it with Docker Compose
 - Simple configuration via environment variables or Helm values

+### New features in version 3

+- Added the HTTP header `X-Forwarded-User` containing the jwt user sub.
+Your backend can directly consume that header to get the user id without the need to encrypt or validate jwt tokens.

 ## Usage

 ### Usage in Kubernetes / Helm